 }

 This will deadlock.
-The callback is invoked from sio_write(3), but sio_write(3) is not called until the ``bufused'' is updated by the callback.
-The correct implementation is by using poll(2), as follows, it's also more efficient:
+The callback is invoked from sio_write(3), but sio_write(3) is not called until ``bufused'' is updated by the callback.
+The correct implementation uses poll(2) as follows; it's also more efficient:

 void